 Lord, we need you, we need help.

-This prayer might come across as desperate, but here we are still at the start of our school year and our whole family, parents and teenagers are exhausted.
+This prayer might come across as desperate, but here we are just a few months into the school year and our whole family, parents, and teenagers are exhausted.
 We are exhausted from trying: trying to communicate with each other, trying to get the other one to see our side of things, trying to be right all the time.
 At night our heads hit the pillows with loud exasperated sighs and heavy hearts.
 All we want is to be understood.

 A missionary once said that the word for love in a remote village of the Philippines means, “To have the roots of my heart tangled in another’s.”
 This is how we feel, and it is terrifying to wonder what will happen when those roots become untangled.

 Will this insecure, awkward teen, really be able to follow you, hold a job, and perhaps have a family of their own one day?
 We hope so.
 The time we have left with them at home is so short now, and we are worried we haven’t given them all the tools they need to be out on their own.
 Do our kids see when we dwell on completed chores, finished homework, and responsibility that we really just want them grow into amazing adults?
 Do they know that when we get that far away look and grab them unexpectedly we just aren’t ready quite yet to let them go?
 Growing adults is exhausting, and yet, what happens when we don’t have kids at home anymore?
 Can you help our teens see the roots of their heart are entangled in ours?
 And while it might come out wrong 99 percent of the time, we are trying.
 Most of all could you help our kids see we always have their back, and it’s why we do what we do right now.
 Could you give us a hint if we are doing a decent job?